What are Perfect Fit Blinds?

-The Perfect Fit System is an easy click in frame for venetian, roller, and pleated blinds that allows for no drilling or holes, and complete child safety.
+The Perfect Fit System is an easy click in frame solution for venetian, roller, and pleated blinds.
+It’s fitted without drilling, screws, or holes, providing complete child safety.

-Any 25mm venetian, roller, or pleated blind can be integrated into the system, allowing the full range of colours and patterns that your chosen supplier provides.
-This also allows absolute matching for your other blinds.
+Any 25mm venetian, roller, or pleated blind can be fitted into the system, allowing the full range of colours and patterns that your chosen supplier provides.
+This also means you can have 100% matching fabrics, patterns, and colours throughout your home.

-All blinds in the PF System provide total child safety with a spring system for easy controls.
-Simply raise or lower the blind to your chosen position with the use of a tab, let go and it will remain in that position.
-If you decide on a venetian style, you'll also receive a wand to tilt the slats for privacy and light control.
+All blinds in the PF System provide complete child safety with a spring system for easy controls.
+Simply raise or lower the blind to your chosen position, with the use of a tab, let go and it will remain in that position.
+If you decide on a venetian style, you’ll also receive a wand to tilt the slats for privacy and light control.

-The finished blind is fitted to the glass frame, allowing you to open your windows or doors without touching the blind.
+The finished blind is fitted to the glass frame, allowing you to open your windows or doors without ever needing to touch or move the blind.

 The Perfect Fit frame will click in between the glazing and the beading of uPVC windows for a seamless fit on the window or door.